nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 ## Repeater Configuration Profiles {#repeater-configuration-profiles}

-Choose the profile that matches your repeater's role and position in the mesh network.
+Choose the profile below that matches your repeater's role and position in the mesh network.
 These settings work together to optimize packet flow and minimize collisions based on your repeater's location and how many neighbors it can hear.

 > **📝 MeshCore Defaults:** `txdelay=0.5`, `direct.txdelay=0.2`, `rxdelay=0`, `af=1.0`.
 All profiles below modify these to optimize for the Sydney mesh.